ScryptSaber/Cucumber/README.md

 Page Object model - My framework used page object model according to which I created a separate classes for the pages of my application.
 All the pages are in pages folder.

 PageFactory design - a design which makes it easy to access the page object class.
 I created a Pages class that enables access to each pages by calling the related methods.
-Page Factory in Selenium is a built-in Page Object Model framework concept for Selenium WebDriver but it is highly optimised.
+Page Factory in Selenium is a built-in Page Object Model framework concept for Selenium WebDriver but it is highly optimized.

 Singleton Driver - My frameworks use a singleton pattern to share the Web Driver instance between different classes.